lunasorcery/hw/README.md

 If you provide multiple source files to the HW interpreter, they will be executed as if the files were concatenated into a single file.
 If you provide a path to a file that doesn't exist, the interpreter will treat it as an empty file instead of raising an error.
 Similarly, if you provide no paths, the interpreter will assume you intended to pass an empty file.

-You can also run a program from stdin, in UNIX environments, this is achieved by piping.
+You can also run a program from stdin, in *nix environments, this is achieved by piping.
 For example
 ```
 $ echo "Hello, World!" | hw
 ```